 You enjoyed that spicy burrito for dinner, but then it hits you — that uncomfortable feeling in your chest that can only mean one thing: Heartburn.
 Fortunately, certain natural remedies for heartburn may help ease your discomfort.

 Heartburn is the most common symptom of acid reflux and can be a normal part of life for many people.
 According to the American College of Gastroenterology, about 60 million Americans have heartburn at least once a month, and it's estimated that as many as 15 million have heartburn every day.

+But what helps heartburn?
 Along with working with a doctor to assess and manage your symptoms, there are also some steps you can take to stop acid reflux naturally.
-Here are some acid reflux remedies that may help get rid of heartburn without antacids.

 If you regularly have heartburn more than two or three times per week, see a doctor, because your symptoms may be due to a more serious condition called GERD.

 1. Eat Smaller Portions